STOIE/recipes/recipes/offset_smoker/README.md

 #### Ingredients

 * large whole chicken(s)
-* 50:50 salt:ground black pepper (by volume)
+* rub of your choosing (recommended Meat Church: Honey Hog)

 #### Method

 1. Remove any insides of the chicken, then clean both ends removing the tail bone and excess skin.
+1. Optional: Leave for ~24 hours refridgerated in brine (such as Meat Church: Bird Baptism).
-1. Pat dry and rub thoroughly with salt:pepper mix.
+1. Pat dry and rub thoroughly with your rub.

 ### Cooking